 It does not take much to counteract the progress you made with your new exercise regiment or healthy protein and veggie-rich.

-Avoiding alcohol is important for your food intake too.
+Avoiding alcohol is important for your weight management.
 Apart from being an appetite stimulant, you’re more likely to make poor food choices when socializing once you are intoxicated.

 Remember, it’s natural to feel hungry and it’s unnatural to feel full.